 In Early Years, our children have daily opportunities to develop, extend and consolidate the knowledge, skills and vocabulary required to become successful in Design & Technology.
 This takes place through child initiated learning, planned experiences and activities, studies of a particular designer, chef or skill, or alongside whole school themes or events.
 The development skills listed below are taken from Development Matters 2021.

 Nursery: Birth to Three Nursery: 3 & 4 year olds Reception Early Learning Goal Explore different materials, using all their senses to investigate them.
 Manipulate and play with different materials.
 Use their imagination as they consider what they can do with different materials.
 Make simple models which express their ideas.
 Repeat actions that have an effect.
 Explore materials with different properties.
 Explore natural materials, indoors and outside Climb and squeezing selves into different types of spaces.
 Fit themselves into spaces, like tunnels, dens and large boxes, and move around in them.
 Enjoy starting to kick, throw and catch balls.
-Build independently with a range of appropriate resources.
+Build independently with a range of appropriate re- sources.
 Explore different materials freely, in order to develop their ideas about how to use them and what to make.
 Develop their own ideas and then decide which materials to use to express them.
 Join different materials and explore different textures Explore and talk about different forces they can feel.
 Make comparisons between objects relating to size, length, weight and capacity.
 Choose the right resources to carry out their own plan.
 For example, choosing a spade to enlarge a small hole they dug with a trowel.
 Select and use activities and resources, with help when needed.
 This helps them to achieve a goal they have chosen, or one which is suggested to them.
 Select shapes appropriately: flat surfaces for building, a triangular prism for a roof etc. Combine shapes to make new ones - an arch, a bigger triangle etc. Use all their senses in hands-on exploration of natural materials.
 Explore collections of materials with similar and/or different properties.
 Progress towards a more fluent style of moving, with developing control and grace.
 Develop their small motor skills so that they can use a range of tools competently, safely and confidently.
 Use their core muscle strength to achieve a good posture when sitting at a table or sitting on the floor.
 Expressive Arts and Design Explore, use and refine a variety of artistic effects to express their ideas and feelings.
 Return to and build on their previous learning, refining ideas and developing their ability to represent them.
 Create collaboratively, sharing ideas, resources and skills.
 Physical Development Fine Motor Skills Use a range of small tools, including scissors, paintbrushes and cutlery.
 Expressive Arts and Design Creating with Materials Safely use and explore a variety of materials, tools and techniques, experimenting with colour, design, texture, form and function.
 Share their creations, explaining the process they have used.

-Vocabulary Materials material, textile, fabric, template, join, design, product, drawing, construct, create, model, reinforce, measure, names of different materials & textiles, names of different tools, Please note that the vocabulary listed is not exhaustive, and can be extended based on level of interest and engagement.
-Food ingredients balanced diet, healthy, farmed, ingredients, portions, hygiene, fruit, vegetable, cook prepare, wash, time, recipe, Disciplinary Knowledge To use a range of materials and techniques to design/make products.
+Vocabulary Please note that the vocabulary listed is not extaustive, and can be extended based on level of interest and engagement.
+Materials material, textile, fabric, template, join, design, product, drawing, construct, create, model, reinforce, measure, names of different materials & textiles, names of different tools, Food ingredients balanced diet, healthy, farmed, ingredients, portions, hygiene, fruit, vegetable, cook, prepare, wash, time, recipe, Disciplinary Knowledge To use a range of materials and techniques to design/make products.
 To situate new knowledge in their wider understanding of the design process.
-T Potential lines of enquiry & Cooking Potential lines of enquiry & development Cooking Creating models